davidde/notes/git.md

 * `git log --name-status`
 Adds the names and status of the changed files of each commit to the log.

+* `git log -5 --name-status --oneline | cat`
+Produces a short printed log of the last 5 commits.

 * `git log --stat --oneline --graph master other_branch`
 `--stat`: shows additional data like the files that were changed, and insertions/deletions.
 `--oneline`: show only one line per commit (see other `--format` types above at `git log --format`).